rettersoft/docs/src/pages/docs/components/classes.md

 When creating a new instance INIT delegate method is called.
 Lifecycle of an instance is documented [here](/docs/components/classes#lifecycle-of-delegate-methods).

+> You can prevent an instance from creating by responding with a status code higher than 299 in INIT (constructor) method handler.

 ### States

 State is a basic storage unit for your instance.
 Every instance has a state.